aidan4th/cvePackageScraper/README.md

-Here are the commands to install everythin.If using python make sure you install it to the
+Here are the commands to install everything.
+Here is a quick guide on how to install the packages being used.

 pip install beautifulsoup4
 pip install selenium